 The children who attend school in Grande Saline do not have adequate access to good food.
-Health for Haiti has supported the creation of a community garden that will be used to grow healthy food that can provide a school lunch for the children.
+Health for Haiti has supported the creation of a community garden and a student garden for growing healthy foods that can provide a school lunch for the children.

 Thanks to donations from Health for Haiti supporters, we have rented a large piece of land, purchased some tools and irrigation equipment, and hired some local farmers to assist with clearing and planting the land.
-As of August 2016 the community has harvested 504 pounds of beans and over 500 pounds of corn from the garden.
-We are now growing our first crop of rice in the garden.
+The community has harvested 504 pounds of beans and over 500 pounds of corn from the garden has had two successful rice crops.
 The garden has also produced a lot of melons, peppers and pumpkins!
 The produce from the garden is now part of the school lunch.